mpusz/wg21-papers/README.md

 C++ experts.

 [src](src) directory contains source version of those documents.
 They are written in markdown-like language.
-Depending on the file extension the paper using either:
+Depending on the file extension the specific paper is using either:

 - [Bikeshed](https://github.com/tabatkins/bikeshed),
 - [mpark/wg21](https://github.com/mpark/wg21),